LLM-Empowered Agentic MAC Protocols: A Dynamic Stackelberg Game Approach: Simulation Results

 \subsubsection{Impact of TBLER}

-Fig. \ref{fig:diffTBLR} assesses the robustness of the proposed framework under varying TBLER conditions.
+Fig. \ref{fig:diffTBLR} assesses the robustness of the proposed framework under varying TBLER conditions\footnote{As standard practice in system-level link abstraction \cite{MP-maddpg,MP-scale}, TBLER serves to model residual MAC-layer packet erasures rather than decomposing PHY-layer sources.}.
 The results indicate that as the TBLER increases from $0.0001$ to $0.5$, the system throughput exhibits a smooth decline from approximately $0.7$ to $0.32$, in line with theoretical expectations.
 Notably, even under severe channel degradation where throughput is nearly halved, the fairness index consistently remains above $0.92$, thereby substantiating the robustness of the learned MAC protocol.